 - Mobile Home: A manufactured home as defined in G.L. c.
 140, § 32Q. - Pick-Up Coach: A structure mounted on a vehicle chassis (self-propelled or otherwise) intended for use as a dwelling for travel, recreation or vacation use. - Motor Home: A portable dwelling used for travel, recreation or vacation and constructed as an integral part of a self-propelled vehicle. - Modular Home: A dwelling that is prefabricated at a factory or other off-site location and containing complete electrical, plumbing and sanitary facilities, which is designed to be installed on a permanent foundation for permanent living quarters, excluding Mobile Homes and Trailers.
-A Modular Home shall comply with the State Building Code. - Motel: A building intended and designed solely for transient or overnight occupancy divided into separate rooms within the same building, each of which has a separate outside entrance leading directly to the room, without a common entrance to the rooms, and with or without public dining room facilities, but shall not include a boarding house, lodging house or rooming house, or multifamily dwelling. - Multifamily Dwelling or Apartment House: A building intended and designed to be occupied by more than two families living independently in separate dwelling units. - Multifamily Development: A residential development of more than one building comprised of multifamily dwellings and which may also include one single family house and one or more two family houses. - Office: A room or group of rooms lawfully used and maintained for conducting the affairs of a business, profession, service industry, or government exclusive of the receipt, retail sale or processing of merchandise. - One-Ownership: An undivided ownership by one person or by several persons whether the tenure be joint, in common, or by entirety. - Outdoor Dining: A café, eating area, or any food service accessory to a restaurant that is open to the air and which contains readily removable tables and chairs.
+A Modular Home shall comply with the State Building Code. - Motel: A building intended and designed solely for transient or overnight occupancy divided into separate rooms within the same building, each of which has a separate outside entrance leading directly to the room, without a common entrance to the rooms, and with or without public dining room facilities, but shall not include a boarding house, lodging house or rooming house, or multifamily dwelling. - Movie Theatre/Cinema: A venue, usually a building that contains an auditorium for viewing movies (films) for entertainment.

+(Added 5-9-16) - Multifamily Dwelling or Apartment House: A building intended and designed to be occupied by more than two families living independently in separate dwelling units. - Multifamily Development: A residential development of more than one building comprised of multifamily dwellings and which may also include one single family house and one or more two family houses. - Museum: A premises open to the public for the procurement, care, conservation, storage, study and display of inanimate objects of lasting historical, scientific, artistic or cultural interest or value.

+(Added 5-9-16) - Office: A room or group of rooms lawfully used and maintained for conducting the affairs of a business, profession, service industry, or government exclusive of the receipt, retail sale or processing of merchandise. - One-Ownership: An undivided ownership by one person or by several persons whether the tenure be joint, in common, or by entirety. - Outdoor Dining: A café, eating area, or any food service accessory to a restaurant that is open to the air and which contains readily removable tables and chairs.

-- Person: An individual, corporation, owner(s), lessee, or licensee, as well as the agent for each of them. - Poultry: Chickens, ducks, geese, turkeys, pigeons, doves and other domestic fowl kept for eggs, meat, feathers or as pets.
+(Added 11/16/15) - Person: An individual, corporation, owner(s), lessee, or licensee, as well as the agent for each of them.

+- Poultry: Chickens, ducks, geese, turkeys, pigeons, doves and other domestic fowl kept for eggs, meat, feathers or as pets.